thinkhero/dcrdocs/docs/advanced/manual-cli-install.md

         rpcuser=<chosen-username>
         rpcpass=<chosen-password>

-    Save it as `dcrctl.conf` in `dcrctl`'s home directory.
+    Save it as `hcctl.conf` in `hcctl`'s home directory.

-Please see the [sample config](https://github.com/decred/dcrd/blob/master/sampleconfig/sampleconfig.go#L8-L352) for more customization options.
+Please see the [sample config](https://github.com/decred/hcd/blob/master/sampleconfig/sampleconfig.go#L8-L352) for more customization options.